Welcome to the Year 3 class page.

 This is the Autumn time table for Year 3.

-PE is on a Wednesday afternoon.
-Please ensure that you have sent your child in with a pair of named trainers that can remain at school for the half term.
+PE is in the form of Forest Schools.
+Please ensure that you have sent your child in with a warm coat for the half term.
 Children do not need a PE kit until further notice.

 Your child has received log in details to access reading books at home.
 Your log in details will include: a username, password and school code.
 If your log in details do not work or you are having difficultly accessing things then please speak to your class teacher.
 We are more than happy to help!